shyampurk/Vonage-Hotline-App/README.md

             }
           }

 The generated JWT token will be displayed on the right column under the heading "Encoded".
+This token will be valid for 6 hours, after which you have to generate it again.

 ### Step 9: Create the environment file for server